 7. Obtain an Employer Identification Number

 For federal income tax purposes, a corporation can elect to be taxed as an S corporation or C corporation.
-This decision has significant tax consequences, so before making such an election, it would be valuable to contact a tax professional.
-If you decide to be taxed as an S corporation, IRS Form 2553 should be prepared, executed and forwarded to the IRS.
+This decision has significant tax consequences.
+You don’t need to file anything additional if you would like the IRS to tax you as a C corp.
+If you would like the IRS to tax you as an S corp, now would be the time to file IRS Form 2553.

 Your corporation should determine whether it needs any permits or licenses to operate.
 If so, you must apply for both, likely with both a state and local agency.

 While the process for incorporation may be complicated, there are many benefits to doing so.
 If you elect this business structure, it’s vital to fulfill corporate requirements in order to maintain corporate personhood and liability protection.